HKayn/vivaldi-vh/documentation/roadmap.md

 - Toolbar component styling is partly applied to demo toolbars inside the toolbar editor window.
 - When the panel does not touch the left or right window edge, panel resizing will behave in unexpected ways, but still be fully functional.
 - When the panel does not touch the left or right window edge, the "Add Web Panel" popup will be slightly misplaced, but still fully functional.
+- Vivaldi VH activation toggles do not fully replace the original command chain icon inside the toolbar editor window.
+This does not occur once the toggle is placed inside a toolbar.